TautvydasVck/Teltonika_event-reporting-testing/README.md

 - Installed sshpass utility
 For ubuntu command `sudo apt install sshpass` can be used.
 - The device that is being tested should be tested on fresh settings.
 It is recommended to create a profile if current devices settings are important.
-- Installed additional python packages:
+- Installed additional python packages (with dependencies):
     - paramiko `pip install paramiko`
     - requests `pip install requests`
 ## File, Folder structure